-The risk of contamination by cobalt or copper from ASM is extremely low due to the nature of the material, our material processing facility, and our ASM Policy and Management Plan.
-Metalkol RTR processes material from legacy tailings which is very fine and has a different structure and chemical composition to material mined by ASM.
-Our system can only process this fine material in dry or slurry form.
-Screens in the plant ensure that only fine material enters the processing system; if ASM material were to somehow penetrate our plant it would be screened out as waste.
-Secondly, our system is a closed loop making the risk of material mined elsewhere infiltrating our system practically non-existent.
+The risk of contamination by cobalt or copper from ASM is extremely low due to our ASM Policy and Management Plan.
+Our system is a closed loop making the risk of material mined elsewhere infiltrating our system practically non-existent.
 In addition to these physical controls we manage ASM activities and related risks through our ASM Policy and an ASM Management Plan.
-These describe Metalkol RTR's approach to managing ASM activities including but not limited to physical fencing of operational areas, strict access controls, permanent security posts as well as regular patrolling.
+These describe our approach to managing ASM activities including, but not limited to, a combination of physical fencing of operational areas, access controls, CCTV cameras, permanent security posts as well as regular patrolling.